MRKonrad/MRKonrad/_posts/notPublished-2016-10-04-Horos-Plugin1.md

 * problem with garbage collector - remove ``GCC_ENABLE_OBJC_GC`` flag from build settings
 * problem with testing ``OCUnit deprecated``- I tried to switch to XCTest, but in the end I removed all file groups named 'Tests'

-To run Core Plot in an Osirix plugin i looked at the DatePlot example.
+To run Core Plot in osirix plugin i looked at DatePlot example.

-* I added CorePlot framework:
+* I added Core Plot framework:
    * in **Build Phases** using + I added it to **Copy files**
-   * I dragged CorePlot to **Link with libraries**
+   * I dragged Core Plot to **Link with libraries**
 * I copied ``Controller.h`` and ``Controller.m`` to plugin project from DatePlot example.
 * I created new window xib.
 There I added custom view.
 I set custom view class to ``CPTGraphHostingView``.
-* Still in xib editor, I added new object and set its class to ``Controller``.
+* Still in xib editor, I added new object ans set its class to ``Controller``.
 * In connections inspector I connected hostView outlet to the view.
 * Voila!